Dr Sue Greener

 At the University of Brighton, Sue teaches both undergraduates and postgraduates on the following courses/modules:

-She supervises MSc students in HRM and HRD, and as Country Manager on BA International Business.
-As BAIB Country Manager, she supervises students attending ESPEME Business School in Lille & Nice, France.
-She also teaches an International HRM course in English at ESPEME in Lille.
+She supervises MSc students in HRM and HRD, and MPhil/PhD students in the field of online learning and teaching.
 She is Programme Leader for the consortium partnership award FdA Business and is Joint Honours Business Pathway leader at Hastings campus.
+She is also Course Leader for the problem-based learning course, BSc Business with Enterprise at Hastings campus.

-She is external examiner at the University of Edinburgh and Subject Examiner for Managing Organisational Change and Development for the Association of Business Executives.
+She is external examiner at the University of Edinburgh and University of Greenwich, and Subject Examiner for Managing Organisational Change and Development for the Association of Business Executives.
 Sue is also Course Director for BSc Business Administration and Research Methods Module Leader for a University of Wales validated online final year honours degree course, teaching fully online and managing a virtual academic team.

-Sue co-founded the Business eLearning research group (www.brighton.ac.uk/bbs/research/groups/buselearn.php?PageId-210) in 2004.
-She is chairing the 10th European Conference on E-Learning to be held in Brighton, November 2011.
-Her doctoral research focussed on students’ readiness for online learning and this continues to be her mainstream research field (see publications).
+Sue co-founded the Business eLearning research group in 2004.
+She chaired the 10th European Conference on E-Learning held in Brighton, November 2011 and is Programme Chair for the inaugural European Conference on Social Media July 2014.
+Sue is Co-Editor for the >Routledge journal: Interactive Learning Environments.
+Her doctoral research focussed on students' readiness for online learning and this continues to be her mainstream research field (see publications).
 Further research includes e-learning strategy, graduate employability, teacher development and reflective learning.
-Current projects include a research study of e-assessment with colleagues Alison Bone and Stephanos Avakian, and graduate employment and reflective learning research with colleagues from CROME research group (www.brighton.ac.uk/bbs/research/groups/crome )
+As a member of both the CROME research group and CIMER research group at Brighton Business School, Sue continues to research and publish with colleagues.

 Through her jointly-owned management and development consultancy, Positive Images, Sue specialises in soft skills and leadership training and strategic facilitation.
 She was previously a non-executive Director of Sussex Enterprise.

-Sue’s early management experience was gained as an administrator and manager at the Medical Research Council in London, MRC Radiobiology Unit in Harwell and University of Aston in Birmingham.
+Sues early management experience was gained as an administrator and manager at the Medical Research Council in London, MRC Radiobiology Unit in Harwell and University of Aston in Birmingham.
 She has been professionally involved in learning and teaching since 1973, with learning being central to her career and interests, be it personal, class-based or online.
-She is a licensed Lay Reader in the Church of England and is a long-standing member of Soroptimist International of Great Britain and Ireland.
+She is a licensed Lay Reader in the Church of England in the Diocese of Chichester.
 She is also a breeder of pedigree Southdown sheep.
 Her husband Tony is also an academic at Brighton Business School and co-partner of Positive Images.

 BA (Dual Hons.)
 French & Economics, MBA, EdD